AnabelGeraldine/AnabelGeraldine/README.md

 <img width="938" alt="Screen Shot 2025-02-19 at 22 55 50" src="https://github.com/user-attachments/assets/7a3a12f6-2dd6-487c-a6ec-4ee843aefab9" />

-Hello I'm Anabel! a penultimate year student at the University of Sydney, pursuing a dual major in Data Science and Financial Mathematics & Statistics, set to graduate in mid 2025.
-My academic and project experiences have built my analytical reasoning, machine learning, and statistical analysis skills, equipping me to leverage mathematical and computational expertise to drive innovation and business success in various fields especially in financial technology.
+Hello I'm Anabel!
+I'm a final-year student at the University of Sydney, majoring in Data Science and Financial Mathematics.
+Through a combination of academic projects and industry internships, I’ve gained hands-on experience applying data analytics and statistical modeling to real-world problems.
+I’m genuinely passionate about leveraging data to drive insight and impact, and I’m eager to continue growing professionally within data-driven and innovation-focused environments.

 ### 🧷 Projects
 Welcome to my portfolio, Click [here](https://github.com/AnabelGeraldine/Projects) to see my projects!